Skip to content

 Sheesh!

-That was a massive portion of the nightmare that we all need to pay close attention to to prevent website, social, email or any other attacks as much as possible.
+That was a massive portion of the nightmare we all need to pay close attention to to prevent website, social, email or any other attacks as much as possible.

 Usually, these are small businesses and individuals without the necessary experience to implement strong cybersecurity practices.